salesforce/lwc-rfcs/text/0000-module-resolution.md

 Here is the algoritm for module resolution (the instructions are not in a rigurous specification format for brevity and time)

 ```
-  Let `rootDir` be the initial path for the application, `initModules` the list of ModuleRecords to be resolved and ModuleRecordEntryList an empty array.
+  Let `rootDir` be the initial path for the application, `initModules`
+  the list of ModuleRecords to be resolved and ModuleRecordEntryList
+  an empty array.

   1. Load the LWC configuration file in the rootDir
     1.1 Search for `lwc.config.js`, if it exist read it.
     1.2 If lwc.config.js is not found search in package.json
     (If both are found the configuration file has precedence).

-  2. Merge all the ModuleRecords found in the config if any with the list of initModules.
-If an alias with the same name exist pick initModules over the ones resolved in the config.
+  2. Merge all the ModuleRecords found in the config with
+  the list of initModules.
+If an alias with the same name
+  exist pick initModules over the ones resolved in the config.

   3. For each ModuleRecord: